 SEO (Search Engine Optimisation) and seo strategy is the science of placing a web page so that it ranks highly in Google SERPS’s (Search Engine Result Pages).
 You’ve probably heard about it or use it already. you’ve probably also heard that…

 “seo is dead”– an seo “expert”

-… this is a myth often propounded by so called SEO ‘experts’. what they really mean is that your SEO strategy for 2019 shouldn’t focus on keywords. these days, most businesses understand the basic concepts of SEO and why it’s important. however, when it comes to developing and executing a sound SEO strategy for your business, just creating content for the keywords your customers are searching for is both arduous and, well, wrong.
+… this is a myth often propounded by so called SEO ‘experts’.
+What they really mean is that your SEO strategy for 2020 shouldn’t focus on keywords.
+These days, most businesses understand the basic concepts of SEO and why it’s important.
+However, when it comes to developing and executing a sound SEO strategy for your business, just creating content for the keywords your customers are searching for is both arduous and, well, wrong.

 what is SEO strategy?

 SEO strategy is the process of organising a website’s content by topic, which helps search engines like Google understand a user’s intent when searching.
 By optimising a web page around topics, then keywords within that topic, you can increase your expertise in the eyes of a search engine and rank well for long-tail keywords related to that topic.

 Search Engine Optimisers (SEOs) are people who optimise websites to help them show up higher on search engines and gain more “organic traffic.”
 In essence, an SEO is a highly specialised content strategist, and helps a business discover opportunities to answer questions people have about the industry via search engines.

 Here are three types of SEO that an SEO strategist can focus on:

 - On page SEO: This SEO focuses on the content that’s “on the page,” and how to optimise that content to help boost the website’s ranking for specific keywords.